Build-up diet for cancer patients

 Tips to get more protein

-Try to eat protein food at every meal, spread over the day, rather than only at one meal.
+Try to include protein in at least 2 meals per day, rather than only at 1 meal.

 • Eat more hard and soft cheeses.
 Add them to food where possible.